jmarqb/Technical_Test_API_Gateways_Device/readme.md

 ## Running the Application
 ***
-To run TEST TECNICO, use the following command:
+To run TECHNICAL TEST, use the following command:

 ```bash
 $ npm run build